 Depreciation Expense - The periodic reduction of the value of an asset over its useful life or the recovery of the asset's cost over the useful life of the asset.
 For additional information, see Instructions for Step 8.e.
-Refer also to 1 TAC Section 355.103(b)(10) for more information.
+Refer to 1 TAC Section 355.103(b)(10).